qcri-social/AIDR/Installation-Instructions.md

 To start/stop/re-start AIDR and other system administration tasks, see [System administrator manual](https://github.com/qcri-social/AIDR/wiki/System-administrator-manual)

-# Requirements
+# 1. Install, run, and configure requirements

 AIDR developers use an Ubuntu 12 server for developing and testing.

-## Requirements 1: install software
+## 1.1.
+Software to be installed

 Before installing AIDR, you must have the following **installed** in your system:

 1. Java (we have tested with Java 7, and we know **AIDR does NOT work with Java 8**) -- http://www.oracle.com/technetwork/java/javaee/downloads/
 1. Apache Maven -- http://maven.apache.org/

-## Requirements 2: install and run services
+## 1.2.
+Services to be run

 Before installing AIDR, you must have the following **installed and running** in your system: